D. Kelly Campbell

 He says that one of the hallmarks of his Tech education was learning communication skills, which helped him achieve a good rapport with people in his career.
 He also learned flexibility.
 “You change as things change,” he says.
 Accordingly, throughout his career, he enjoyed modernizing.
 He describes his work as “99 percent enjoyment and one percent sheer terror.”
 The mineral industry, he allows, was a difficult business.

 Campbell’s strong faith also guides his life.
 “If you don’t have strong religious ties and great faith—and a recognition of amazing things happening that you don’t understand—you don’t have much.”

 Prior to his career at Cleveland Cliffs, Campbell worked at the Tennessee Coal and Iron Co. in Alabama, then the North Range Mining Co. in Negaunee, Michigan.
 He ended his career at Oglebay Norton in Eveleth, retiring in 1983 as vice president of iron ore operations.

 Campbell is active in the Society of Mining Engineers, and is a member of the Academy of Distinguished Mining Engineers.
 At Tech, he is a member of Academy of Mining Engineers, the Academy of Geological and Mining Engineers, and the Alumni Association.
-He has been awarded the Board of Control Silver Medal
+He has been awarded the Board of Trustees Silver Medal

 He is 94 now.
 He says of his life’s endeavors: “You reap the benefits and fruits of your efforts.”
 He would like to be remembered as a guy you could depend on, who did a good job, and was ethical.
 He would want people to say, “I’m glad he was my friend.”